About the Journal

 - Mass Timber Buildings

 - Design for Sustainability

 - Project Management

 - Ergonomics and Safety

 - Machine Learning and Computational Analytics

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) license that allows others to download these articles and share them with others with an acknowledgement of the work's authorship and initial publication in this journal.
 These publications may not be changed in any way or used commercially.

-The journal is open access and is hosted by the University of Alberta Libraries.
-University of Alberta Libraries is a member of CrossRef, and each paper published in the International Journal of Industrialized Construction will be assigned a unique DOI (Digital Object Identifier).
+The journal is open access and is hosted by the University of Alberta Library.
+University of Alberta Library is a member of CrossRef, and each paper published in the International Journal of Industrialized Construction will be assigned a unique DOI (Digital Object Identifier).
 Papers will be widely discoverable in Google Scholar, and will be submitted for indexing in both open access directories and traditional indexing services.
 There are no fees associated with submission, publishing or accessing the journal.
 There are no charges to authors for publication.